gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Fixed issues

+## Deprecations

+Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed in the next major Gradle version (Gradle 3.0).
+See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

+The following are the newly deprecated items in this Gradle release.
+If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://forums.gradle.org).

+### Modifying a parent configuration of a configuration that has been resolved

+In previous Gradle releases, it was possible to modify a configuration whose child has been resolved.
+This, however, leads to confusing behaviour because each configuration is resolved once and the result reused.
+This means that the changes made to the parent will never be used by the child configuration.

+This behaviour is now deprecated and will become an error in Gradle 3.0.

 ## Potential breaking changes

 ### filesMatching used in CopySpec now matches against source path rather than destination path